liamhendricks/cellblock/readme.md

 In the editor, when you click on your `CellAnchor` node, you'll notice some options in the bottom right area of the editor, below the inspector window.
 This is how you will create, save and load the cells you are editing.
 You'll notice X, Y and Z spinner buttons.
 When updating these coordinates, you will see the `CellAnchor` node moving to that coordinate in world space.
-You will be interacting with 1 cell at a time at the current coordinates.
-The cell data is keyed by this `Vector3i`, which means 1 cell to 1 vertex in cell space.

 If you are using multiple cell registries, you will use the Registry Index spinner to select the registry to work on.

 Click the 'Create Cell' button to create a new cell.
 This will create a new `Cell` scene, and a cooresponding `CellData` resource file, which automatically gets added to your `CellRegistry`.
 You are now free to edit the cell scene itself in the editor.
 When you are done editing, make sure you click the 'Save Active' button to save the scene.
 This scene gets saved in your cell_directory that was specified in the `CellRegistry`.

-Clicking the 'Clear Active' button will remove the active cell for the current registry from the editor scene.
-At any time, you can click the `Load Cell` button to load the cell at the current coordinates (if one exists).
+Also, you will see the cell in the active cells panel.

 If you want, you can also manually create the scene and manually add the `CellData` record to the `CellRegistry.cells` dictionary.
 It's also possible to load scenes in the editor tool created this way.
 Completely up to you.

+You can also load a cell by choosing it from the dropdown.
+Only 1 cell can exist at a given coordinate per registry.
+You can load and edit many cells at once, and save and clear them as you please.

 ![alt text](https://github.com/liamhendricks/cellblock/blob/main/docs/cellblock_example2.gif "Cellblock Example 2")